Parental Control¶

 - GL-X300B (Collie)

-Note: Bark's service may not be available in certain countries.
-As GL.iNet is not the provider of this service, should you encounter any issues using Bark, kindly reach out directly to Bark's Technical Support for assistance.
+Since GL.iNet is not the provider of this service, should you encounter any issues while using Bark, kindly reach out directly to Bark's Technical Support for assistance.

 Still have questions?
 Visit our Community Forum or Contact us.